-There are no funded or unfunded projects in the budget for FY 2012/13.
-The Sunnyvale Library Facility Redevelopment project, previously incorporated in this section as an unfunded project, has been combined with another unfunded project in the Administrative Facilities section that considers the rehabilitation/replacement of the entire Civic Center campus.
+There are no funded or unfunded projects in the budget for FY 2011/2012.
+The Sunnyvale Library Facility Redevelopment project, which was previously incorporated in this section as an unfunded project, has been combined with another unfunded project that considers the rehabilitation/replacement of the entire Civic Center campus.